-The Organization is the wholly-owned subsidiary of Great Hearts America, an Arizona not-for-profit 501(c)(3) corporation, as Great Hearts America is the sole corporate member of the Organization.
+The Organization is the wholly owned subsidiary of Great Hearts America, an Arizona not-for-profit 501(c)(3) corporation, as Great Hearts America is the sole corporate member of the Organization.
 This nonprofit corporate structure is intended to maintain the integrity of the national Great Hearts America academic and programmatic model, while also allowing for local input and control.
 The Organization is the charter holder for all campuses operated in Texas.

 Pursuant to the bylaws of the Organization, the Board of Directors (the Board) will be comprised of not less than three and not more than seven members.
 Each director will serve a one-year term or until his or her successor is appointed, and a director whose term has expired may be appointed to succeed him or herself.
-The Board is responsible for the adoption and implementation of policy for the Organization and for the management, operation and accountability of the charter school in all locations.
-At June 30, 2017 and 2016, there are six directors.
+The Board is responsible for the adoption and implementation of policy for the Organization and for the management, operation and accountability of the charter school.
+At June 30, 2018 and 2017, there are five directors.

 In November 2012, the Texas State Board of Education (State Board) approved the Organization's first charter authorizing the opening of at least two K-12 campuses in and around San Antonio, Texas.
+Since then the Organization has grown to five campuses in Texas.
 According to the terms of the charter, the charter shall be in effect from the date of execution through July 31, 2018, unless renewed or terminated.
-The charter may be renewed for an additional period of 10 years, the renewal process will start during the 4th quarter of calendar year 2017.
-The Organization opened Great Hearts Academy-Monte Vista (North and South campuses) on August 18, 2014.
+In March 2018, the State Board approved the renewal of the Organization's charter for an additional 10 years.
+The Organization does not conduct any other charter or noncharter activities.